yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/07-vanilla-http-server/LAB.md

 * **\_\_test\_\_/** - contains unit tests

 ## Feature Tasks
-For this assignment you will be building a HTTP server.
+For this assignment you will be building an HTTP server.
 #### Body Parser Module
 #### URL Parser Module
 #### Server Module
-The server module is responsible for creating an http server defining all route behavior and exporting an interface for starting and stoping the server.
+The server module is responsible for creating an HTTP server defining all route behavior and exporting an interface for starting and stopping the server.
 It should export an object with `start` and `stop` methods.
 The start and stop methods should each return a promise that resolves on success and rejects on error.
 ###### GET /
-When a client makes a GET request to / the server should send baack html with a project description and a anchor to /cowsay.
+When a client makes a GET request to / the server should send back HTML with a project description and an anchor to /cowsay.
 ``` html
 <!DOCTYPE html>
 <html>